I’ll start out by saying that options to protect yourself from supercookies and evercookies are relatively limited, if effective at all.

-In fact, if any one of them work, the website can immediately reset the other two.
+In fact, if any one of them works, the website can immediately re-create the other two.

 That’s the concept behind what some have termed the “evercookie” — a technique that uses more like ten different approaches to identify your computer.
 If any one of those techniques work, the other nine can be reset, no matter how aggressively you clear them.

 Clear your browser’s http cookies?
 Evercookie techniques cause it to be immediately reset on your next visit, because perhaps a Flash cookie wasn’t cleared.
 Cleared the Flash cookie?
 The cookie can be immediately reset on your next visit, because the image cache wasn’t cleared.
 And so on for any number of techniques that could be used.

 Evercookies turn all this into a game of whack-a-mole to uniquely identify your computer, despite any attempts at the contrary.